What is Lean Protein? Choosing the Right ‘Lean’ Protein Foods

 Frequently asked questions

-Lean protein refers to a source of protein that is low in fat, especially saturated fat, and cholesterol.
-It is typically derived from animal sources such as meat, poultry, and fish, but can also come from plant-based sources like beans, lentils, and tofu.
+Lean protein refers to a source of protein that is low in fat, especially saturated fat, and typically comes from animal sources.
+Examples include chicken, turkey, fish, and certain cuts of beef.

-The recommended daily intake of protein varies depending on age, sex, and activity level.
+The recommended daily protein intake varies depending on age, gender, and activity level.
 Generally, adults should aim for 0.8 grams of protein per kilogram of body weight.
-However, athletes and those looking to build muscle may require up to 2 grams per kilogram.
+However, active individuals and those looking to build muscle may require up to 2 grams per kilogram.
+Spread your protein intake throughout the day for optimal benefits.

-While lean protein is essential for health, excessive consumption can lead to health issues.
-Eating too much protein can put a strain on the kidneys and liver, and may also contribute to weight gain if the extra protein is not utilized by the body.
+While lean protein is important, overconsumption can lead to health issues.
+Excess protein can put strain on the kidneys and may contribute to dehydration and weight gain if consumed in excess of calorie needs.
+A balanced diet that includes a variety of nutrients is key to maintaining overall health.